- To change the Taskbar size on Windows 11, create a “TaskbarSi” DWORD in the “Advanced” Registry key.

 Once you complete the steps, the Taskbar will reflect the size you specified on Windows 11.

-If you want to revert the changes, you can always follow the same instructions, but on step No. 4, right-click the TaskbarSi DWORD and select the Delete button.
+If you want to revert the changes, you can always follow the same instructions, but in step 4, right-click the TaskbarSi DWORD and select the Delete button.